jest-community/awesome-jest/README.md

 - [testdouble-jest](https://github.com/testdouble/testdouble-jest) Support for [testdouble.js](https://github.com/testdouble/testdouble.js) for users of Jest.
 - [jest-puppe-shots](https://github.com/macku/jest-puppe-shots) A Jest plugin for creating screenshots of [React](https://reactjs.org/) components with a little help of [Puppeteer](https://github.com/GoogleChrome/puppeteer).
-- [jest-each](https://www.github.com/mattphillips/jest-each) Allows tests to be writen once with multiple rows of data supplied to run the test multiple times.
+- [jest-each](https://www.github.com/mattphillips/jest-each) Allows tests to be written once with multiple rows of data supplied to run the test multiple times.
 - [babel-jest-assertions](https://www.github.com/mattphillips/babel-jest-assertions) Babel plugin that automatically adds the number of assertions found in each test with `expect.assertions(n)` and `expect.hasAssertions()`.
 - [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer) A Jest preset that enables a ready-to-use environment to write integration tests using Puppeteer.
 - [typescript-snapshots-plugin](https://github.com/asvetliakov/typescript-snapshots-plugin) Extends the TypeScript dev server to support hovering and jumping to a snapshot.